CloudLabs-MOC/CloudLabs-SEED/Network-Security/ARP-Cache-Poisoning-Attack-Lab/ARP-Cache-Poisoning-Attack-Lab.md

 On Host A (client), run the following:
 # nc 10.9.0.6 9090
 ```
-Once the connection is made, you can type messages on A. Each line of messages will be put into a TCP
-packet sent to B, which simply displays the message.
-Your task is to replace every occurrence of your first
-name in the message with a sequence of A’s.
-The length of the sequence should be the same as that of your
-first name, or you will mess up the TCP sequence number, and hence the entire TCP connection.
-You need
-to use your real first name, so we know the work is done by you.
+&emsp; Once the connection is made, you can type messages on A. Each line of messages will be put into a TCP packet sent to B, which simply displays the message.
+Your task is to replace every occurrence of your first name in the message with a sequence of A’s.
+The length of the sequence should be the same as that of your first name, or you will mess up the TCP sequence number, and hence the entire TCP connection.
+You need to use your real first name, so we know the work is done by you.

 ## 6 Submission

-You need to submit a detailed lab report, with screenshots, to describe what you have done and what you
+You need to submit a detailed lab report, with screenshots, to describe what you have done and what you have observed.
-have observed.
 You also need to provide explanation to the observations that are interesting or surprising.
 Please also list the important code snippets followed by explanation.
-Simply attaching code without any
-explanation will not receive credits.
+Simply attaching code without any explanation will not receive credits.